jjasghar/cheffriends/README.md

-# #RubyFriends
+# #ChefFriends

 ## Smile for the camera!

-Take pictures with all your friends in the Ruby community and post them to twitter with the #RubyFriends hashtag.
-We'll display them on our ongoing list of happy meetings in the Ruby world.
+Take pictures with all your friends in the Ruby community and post them to twitter with the #ChefFriends hashtag.
+We'll display them on our ongoing list of happy meetings in the Chef world.

-Check out all our wonderful [#RubyFriends](http://www.rubyfriends.com).
+Check out all our wonderful [#ChefFriends](http://friends.chef.io).

 ## Contributing